Link42/ssl-para-ebola/README.md

 Also remeber you are a horrible person if you use this tool.
 Just putting that out there.
 \-Harbinger of Tanks

-Big disclaimer, I haven't managed to match SSL's physics xactly.
+Big disclaimer, I haven't managed to match SSL's physics exactly.
 If someone wants to figure it out and let me know go for it.
-The information below explains how to tune the knobs for close to perfect acuracy.
+The information below explains how to tune the knobs for close to perfect accuracy.

 ![alt text](http://i.imgur.com/mMfz3XO.png "Screenshot")